domargan/kappa/README.md

 ### Preloaded vertex states

-The current executable preloads vertex states from a separate file.
+The executable preloads vertex states from a separate file.
 The loader reads a configurable line range and separator, then parses:

 ```text
 vertex_id state